hackforla/HomeUniteUs/api-v2/README.md

 http://127.0.0.1:8000/docs
 ```

-To exit the virtual environment, run from the shell:
+To exit the virtual environment, within the shell run:
 ```shell
 exit
 ```